tanvir-git/odoo-documentation/content/applications/websites/livechat/responses.rst

 .. image:: responses/canned_response.png
    :align: center
-   :alt: View of a chat window and the use of a canned response in Odoo Live Chat
+   :alt: View of a chat window and the use of a canned response in CoquiAPPs Live Chat

 .. seealso::
    - :doc:`ratings`